Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Result

 In the following, we concentrate on Kitaev physics.
-The $K$-term of Kitaev interaction plays a dominant role, attaining -1.501 meV, which is of the same magnitude as $J_{1S}$.
-The magnitude of $K_1$ is approximately twice times larger compared to that of the monolayer CrI$_3$ \cite{Xu2020prb} and 4 times larger than the monolayer CrSiTe$_3$ \cite{Xu2020}.
-Overall, the 1T-CrTe$_2$ shows more robust than Kitaev interaction compared to the low-spin model as it belongs to the high-spin model, which is consistent with the previous high-spin model studies \cite{Stavropoulos2019,Xu2020,Stavropoulos2021prr}.
-Compared with aforementioned monolayer Kitaev materials, 1T-CrTe$_2$ demonstrates a relatively stronger Kitaev interaction and holds a promising future of becoming the next Kitaev material.

-In addition, this peculiar magnetic bias angle offers survival space for the anisotropic Kitaev interaction.
-The ZZ structure presents an angle of $70^\circ$ between the magnetic moment to the $\mathbf{k}$-axis \cite{Xian2022}, and our calculations present the same results, as shown in Fig.~\ref{FIG-eqall}(b) and Fig.~\ref{FIG-eqall}(c).
+The Kitaev interaction attains a value of $-1.501$ meV, which is comparable in magnitude to $J_{1S}$.
+The magnitude of $K_1$ is approximately twice times larger compared to that of the monolayer CrI$_3$ \cite{Xu2020prb} and four times larger than the monolayer CrSiTe$_3$ \cite{Xu2020}.
+Moreover, the Heisenberg interaction of the monolayer 1T-CrTe$_2$ is more robust, which is consistent with previous studies on Cr-based Kitaev materials \cite{Xu2020,Stavropoulos2021prr}.
+In addition, this peculiar magnetization angle offers a possibility for the Kitaev interaction.
+The ZZ structure presents an angle of $70^\circ$ between the magnetic moment to the $\mathbf{k}$-axis \cite{Xian2022}, and our calculations are consistent with it, as shown in Fig.~\ref{FIG-eqall}(b) and Fig.~\ref{FIG-eqall}(c).
 This angle is closely related to the arrangement of the magnetic moments of the ZZ structure.
-If the magnetic moments are arranged in FM, the magnetic axis is in the plane[see Fig.~\ref{FIG-eqall}(b)].
+If the magnetic moments are arranged ferromagnetically, the magnetization axis is in the $\mathbf{ij}$ plane [see Fig.~\ref{FIG-eqall}(b)].
+These findings further confirm the presence of the Kitaev interaction in 1T-CrTe$_2$.

-These findings further confirm the presence of the Kitaev anisotropic interaction in 1T-CrTe$_2$ except SIA, or else the system shall have a similar magnetic bias angle both in ZZ and FM magnetic order.
-To examine deeply the effect of Kitaev and SIA factors in determining the magnetic bias angle under the ZZ configuration, we present a PE$_{MAE}$ diagram in Fig.~\ref{FIG-eqall}(c), which illustrates the variation of MAE with angle for each parameter.
-Notably, the magnetic axis tends to out-of-plane $\textbf{k}$ direction primarily owing to the cooperation of $K_1$, $K_3$, and $\Gamma_2$.
-In this case, $A_\textbf{k}$ and $\Gamma_2$ make the ZZ magnetic moments favor in-plane, while $K_1$ and $K_3$ make the ZZ moments point to away from $\textbf{k}$-axis $55^\circ$.
+To examine deeply the effect of Kitaev and SIA factors in determining the magnetization angle under the ZZ configuration, we present a PE$_{MAE}$ diagram in Fig.~\ref{FIG-eqall}(c), which illustrates the variation of MAE with angle for each parameter.
+Notably, the magnetisation axis tends to align out-of-plane with the $\textbf{k}$ direction primarily owing to the cooperation of $K_1$, $K_3$, and $\Gamma_2$.
+In this case, $A_\textbf{k}$ and $\Gamma_2$ make the ZZ magnetic moments favor in-plane, while $K_1$ and $K_3$ make the ZZ moments point to $55^\circ$ away from the $\textbf{k}$-axis.
 As a reslut, if only SIA exists in 1T-CrTe$_2$, the magnetic moment aligns in parallel or perpendicular to the $\mathbf{k}$-axis.
-Overall, a combination of the anisotropic Kitaev interaction and SIA results in the magnetic moment with a 70-degree off the $\mathbf{k}$-axis.
+To sum up, a combination of the anisotropic Kitaev interaction and SIA results in the magnetic moment with a 70-degree off the $\mathbf{k}$-axis.